merlinhong/mool/docs/migrations/migrate-from-v3.md

 #### Underlying Loaders / Plugins

-Not likely to affect users unless you've customized their options via `chainWebpack` / `configureWebpack`
+Not likely to affect users unless you've customized their options via `chainVite` / `configureVite`

 `css-loader` was upgraded from v1 to v3: